 Hebes & Euphorbias, many varieties: Small, low-maintenance, deer-resistant, hardy border shrubs with beautiful leaf patterns, solid & variegated.

 Elderberry: Black Lace variety.
 Lacy dark purple foliage with pink flower clusters in late spring, ripening into richly hued edible berries in the summer.
 Leave the berries for the birds or harvest to make immune system supporting syrup, wine or jam!

-Winter Hazels, 2 Varieties: Buttercup & Aurea.
+Winter Hazels: Aurea variety.
 These delicate-looking, elegant trees produce lovely fragrant blooms to delight humans, bees, and hummingbirds in winter when little else is blooming.
+Bright, textured foliage.
 Van Klaveren’s

 False Spirea, “Sem”

 Lonicera Nitida (Box Honeysuckle, Lemon Beauty): Prized for its foliage.
 Dense shrub.
 Grows 3-6ft tall, easy to shape with pruning.